NiftyApes/sellerfinancing-contracts/README.md

 1. The NiftyApes Seller Financing protocol abides by the ERC721 `safeTransferFrom()` pattern.
 All contracts interacting with the system must implement `onERC721Receive()` in compliance with ERC721 if they expect to receive NFTS.
 If the buyer is a contract that has not implemented `onERC721Receive()` it will be able to make payments on a seller financing loan but will NOT be able to fully repay and receive the NFT at the close of the loan.
 This may result in a default and asset seizure by the seller.

+#### Privileged Roles and Ownership

+2. The owner of the Seller Financing contract has the ability to call these functions which modify some limited aspects of state and state addresses:

+   - updateRoyaltiesEngineContractAddress()
+   - updateDelegateRegistryContractAddress()
+   - updateSeaportContractAddress()
+   - updateWethContractAddress()
+   - pause(), unpause()
+   - pauseSanctions(), unpauseSanctions()

+3. The owner of any Marketplace Integration contract has the ability to call these functions which modify some limited aspects of state and state addresses:
+   - updateSellerFinancingContractAddress()
+   - updateMarketplaceFeeRecipient()
+   - updateMarketplaceFeeBps()
+   - pause(), unpause()
+   - pauseSanctions(), unpauseSanctions()

 ## Getting Started

 To run tests: